higorsilvaa/PC_SpinkLock/README.md

 # PC_SpinkLock

-These algorithms are implementations of locks from literature.
-The implementations can be found easyly on web.
+These algorithms are implementations of locks from the literature.
+Implementations can be found easily on the web.

-To run the experiments, try *./run.sh* on terminal linux.
-As the results, a graffic will be generated on the main directory within times of each algorithm.
+To run the experiments, try *./run.sh* in the linux terminal.
+As a result, a graph will be generated in the main directory within the times of each algorithm. <br>
-You can set up the parameters in the begin of main code.
-The parameters are statics variables.
-You can set parameters like matrix dimension, number of tests, number of threads, etc.
+You can configure the parameters at the beginning of the main class.
+The parameters are static variables.
+You can set parameters like array dimension, number of tests, number of threads, etc. <br>
-Matriz size can be set to zero.
-This means the critic section will has nothing to execute.
+The array size can be set to zero.
+This means that the critical section will have nothing to run.